Comerica: 1900s

 In 1901, Detroit Savings Bank had 10,000 customers.
 By 1905, the bank had a staff of 21 employees, who managed a downtown main office and two branches.

 As the banking situation in the nation became especially volatile in the 1930s, Detroit Savings Bank attempted to continue offering services.
 On multiple occasions in 1933, Detroit Savings Bank was the sole bank offering full personal and commercial services in Detroit.
 The Detroit Savings Bank changed its name to The Detroit Bank in 1936, being one of the few area banks to survive the Great Depression.

 In 1956, the company merged with Birmingham National Bank, Ferndale National Bank and Detroit Wabeek Bank and Trust Company to form The Detroit Bank & Trust Company.
 As the bank's growth continued, so did its presence, opening its first foreign office in London in 1969.
 The early 1970s introduced new technological advancements to banking, which Detroit Bank & Trust would adopt.
 These advancements include Master Charge cards and automated teller machines (ATM) such as the Ultra/Matic 24.
 In 1973, it formed a holding company, DetroitBank Corporation.
 A year later, the Bank & Trust would celebrate its 125th anniversary.
 The current name, Comerica, was adopted in 1982.

 In 1982, Comerica entered the Florida market.
-In 1983, it acquired its hometown rival, Bank of the Commonwealth of Michigan.
+In 1983, it began the acquisition process for its hometown rival, Bank of the Commonwealth of Michigan.
 In the same year, Comerica entered California and Texas markets by offering auto financing services.
+It 1984, it completed the merger with the Bank of Commonwealth of Detroit.
 It strengthened its entrance into the Texas market in 1988 when it acquired Grand Bancshares.
 This was the first of 21 Texas acquisitions.

 In 1990, Comerica received approval to construct a new headquarters building, One Detroit Center.

 In 1991, the bank expanded to California by acquiring Plaza Commerce Bancorp and InBancshares.

 In 1992, the bank merged with a similarly sized Detroit-based bank, Manufacturers National Corporation.
 The merger of Comerica and Manufacturers created one of the country's 25 largest bank holding companies.

 In 1996, the bank sold its Illinois operation to LaSalle Bank parent ABN Amro for $190 million.

 In 1998, the bank signed a 30-year $66 million agreement for the naming rights to Comerica Park in downtown Detroit, home to the Detroit Tigers of Major League Baseball.
 A year later, Comerica would celebrate its 150th anniversary.